sprinklej/3005_Assign_04/README.txt

 Update the information.
 Click the "update" button.

+--Delete a staff member:
+Double click on a staff member in the staff list.
+Click the "delete" button.

+NOTE:
-NOTE: When adding/updating a staff member, all the fields must be filled in, otherwise the information will not be written to the DB.
+-When adding/updating a staff member, all the fields must be filled in, otherwise the information will not be written to the DB.
+-When deleting a staff member, any classes that the staff member is teaching will also be removed.

 --Add a class:
 Click the "Add class" button.
 Fill in the information.
 Click the "update" button.

---Update a class:
-Double click on a class in the class list.
-Update the information.
-Click the "update" button.

--Here is a list of 'valid' staff email addresses that are already in the DB to use for the staff email field:
+-Here is a list of valid staff email addresses that are already in the DB to use for the staff email field:
 Megane_Nicolas@sharon.co.uk
 Deshawn@trent.ca